jasonlong/geo_pattern/README.md

 # GeoPattern

-Generate beautiful SVG patterns from a string.
+Generate beautiful tilng SVG patterns from a string.

 ## Installation